nuxeo/nuxeo-drive/nuxeo-drive-client/doc/tests.md

 - Launch the pydev server from the Debug perspective
 - Set the PYDEV_DEBUG environment variable to `True` on the test's Debug Configuration
 - Debug the test!

+# How to debug multi-threaded unit tests

+Add these lines where you want to break:

+    import pydevd
+    pydevd.settrace('localhost', trace_only_current_thread=False)